Voltage drop is super important when it comes to most projects, and I’m here to walk you through a single phase voltage drop calculation.

 The theory behind single-phase, two-wire voltage drop

-Voltage drop calculation assumptions in the analysis
+Voltage drop calculation assumptions

 - Conductor temperatures are between 30°C and 40°C